-Walk Along the Rim of Lake Louise
+4. Walk Along the Rim of Lake Louise

 There is a nicely paved pathway around the perimeter of the lake that is perfect for strolling.
 The views of the Fairmont Chateau Lake Louise are gorgeous!
 You’ll likely even see people jogging along the pathway since it’s flat and easy.
 There are also a number of longer hikes that start from Lake Louise.

-Castle Lookout at Lake Louise
+5. Castle Lookout at Lake Louise

 I would highly recommend hiking the 1.3km (0.8 miles) to Castle Lookout.
-It is a bit of a steep climb, but is definitely worth it.
+It is a bit of a steep climb, but its definitely worth it.
 It took me about 20 minutes one-way to get to the lookout.
 From here you can see amazing views of the lake and the castle-esque Fairmont Hotel Lake Louise.

 Canoeing the turquoise waters of Lake Louise is one of the most popular and iconic summer activities you can do!
 But its popularity has definitely skyrocketed the price.
 It is $105 per hour ($95 per half hour) for non-hotel guests and $65 per hour ($55 per half hour) for hotel guests.

-Grab a Coffee at the Fairmont Chateau Lake Louise Café
+7. Grab a Coffee at the Fairmont Chateau Lake Louise Café

 If you do decide to visit Lake Louise in the morning, I highly recommend grabbing a coffee or snack at the Fairmont Chateau Lake Louise.
 Inside the hotel you’ll find a pleasant little café where you can warm up and enjoy a steamy cup of coffee.